learnk8s/learnk8s.io/_blog/why-kube/index.md

 They decided to write a platform that can automatically analyse resource utilisation and schedule deployments.

-Later on, few Googlers decided to leave Google and restart the project as open source.
+Later on, few Googlers decided to leave the company and restart the project as an open source effort.

-The rest is history, but the good news is that anyone can run containers at Google scale.
+The rest is history.

 How does Kubernetes work, you say?